 Entry Debug Level Meaning Network link '%s' down for '%u' seconds. zenon Runtime will be terminated.
 Error Network connection failed: The Runtime is closed.
 Network link '%s' is up.
 Restarting zenon Runtime now.
-Information Network connection available again: The Runtime is restarted zenon supports the Parallel Redundancy Protocol (PRP) for hardware-redundant communication in a network.
+Information Network connection available again: The Runtime is restarted zenon supports the Parallel Redundancy Protocol (PRP) for hardware-redundant communication in an Ethernet network.
+The protocol is standardized in IEC 62439-3.